MonTutes/monpytute/data_persistence.md

 ## sqlite3 — DB-API 2.0 interface for SQLite databases

 Though small, the in-process sqlite database has a large number of the features you'd expect from a full-blown client/server such as MySQL.

+I'd often use something like the following snippet.
+Just like the `shelve` module, the below code only supports string keys.
+I've used the `json` module to serialize data, which is more secure than `pickle` and supports many basic types like lists, dicts etc. Note however `json` doesn't support doing things like encoding a `dict` with non-string keys.

 Note that the below code isn't threadsafe, and you must call "commit", otherwise changes won't be written to disk.

-Just like the `shelve` module, the below code only supports string keys.
-I've used the `json` module to serialize data, which is more secure than `pickle` and supports many basic types like lists, dicts etc. Note however json doesn't support doing things like encoding a `dict` with non-string keys.

-I'd often use something like the following:

 ```python
 import json